-- 1. Sand the MDF floor (P1) edges ever so slightly to remove the minor laser staining and to make the edges vertical.
+- 1. Sand the MDF floor (P1) edges ever so slightly to remove the minor laser staining and to make the edges are a little more vertical.
 Turn the floor over so the marking 'U' shaped ones are facing the desk surface you are about to assemble on.
 These are the guides for the underframe - 2.
 Glue a carriage end wall (P2) to the MDF floor (P1) keeping it square and vertical See Photo below